knelasevero/package-olm/README.md

 [Kubernetes Community Operators Repository][] and to [OpenShift Community Operators Repository][].

-Once these bundles have been merged, the release candidate version of kueue should be available in the "candidates" channel __only__.
+Once these bundles have been merged, the release candidate version of a project should be available in the "candidates" channel __only__.

 You can test upgrading to the new version by creating a Subscription targeting the "candidate" channel